-Wah Fu Seeks a Place at the Top of the Continuing Education Heap
+Wah Fu Seeks a Place at the Top of China's Continuing Education Heap

 One of the mainstays of continuing education in eastern China has plans to step up as a national presence in the lucrative private education market, with a goal of offering services in all 24 of China’s provinces as well as its provincial level metropolitan areas.

-Beijing-centered Wah Fu Education Group, a small but persistent program that now provides educational services in just 10 provinces, is hoping to go public with an initial public offering of between slightly less than $4 million and about $8.5 million.
+Beijing-centered Wah Fu Education Group, a small but persistent program that now provides educational services in just 10 provinces, is going public with an initial public offering of between slightly less than $4 million and about $8.5 million.

-The underwriter for the IPO, Network 1 Financial Securities, is seeking to sell between 1 million and 2 million shares at about $5 per share on a "best efforts" basis, meaning the firm has no obligation to sell a specific number of shares or any specific dollar amount.
+The underwriter for the IPO, Network 1 Financial Securities, expects to sell between 1 million and 2 million ordinary shares at about $5 on a “best efforts” basis, meaning the firm has no obligation to sell a specific number of shares or any specific dollar amount.
 The date of the IPO has not yet been set.

-If successful, Wah Fu's shares would be listed on the Nasdaq Stock Market under the symbol "WAFU."
+Wah Fu’s shares will be listed on the Nasdaq exchange under the symbol “WAFU.”
 The company has been in operation under various names for 19 years.

-Wah Fu, which has roots dating back to 1999, has contracted with educational institutions, such as Jiangxi Normal University, Jiangxi University of Science and Technology, Fujian Education Institution, and Nanchang University, to provide teaching services and systems since it began.
+Wah Fu, which formed in 1999 under another name, has contracted with educational institutions like Jiangxi Normal University, Jiangxi University of Science and Technology, Fujian Education Institution and Nanchang University to provide teaching services and systems for almost 19 years.

 The company, formed originally as Beijing Distance Learning, has until now operated as a holding company whose subsidiaries offer a range of educational services.
 In 2012, the company reorganized under the laws of the British Virgin Islands, taking the name of Wah Fu Education Group Ltd.